 - Stash a bag of precooked prawns in your freezer.
 The prawns defrost in minutes and can be used in stir-fries, fried-rice dishes, salads and pasta dishes.

-- Snack on high protein options such as Greek yoghurt, boiled eggs, edamame, nuts and seeds or products like our WW protein bars and balls.
+- Snack on high protein options such as Greek yoghurt, boiled eggs, edamame, nuts and seeds or products like our protein bars and balls.

 Tips for eating more fibre *and* protein